ProcessModel was used in a company to reduce operating expenses by $133 million per year, over three years by directly attacking the value stream.

 - Validate “as is” model and understand results

 - Develop alternatives.

-As subsequent phases of the simulation process are reached, it is expected that ProcessModel will highlight areas where The Company will be able to increase revenues and reach their goal of reducing expenses by $133 million over the next three years.
-Providing enhanced value—from the point of customer engagement to the point of customer satisfaction is the ultimate focus of The Company.
+As subsequent phases of the simulation process are reached, it is expected that ProcessModel will highlight areas where this company will be able to increase revenues and reach their goal of reducing expenses by $133 million per year.
+Providing enhanced value, from the point of customer engagement to the point of customer satisfaction is the ultimate focus.